 "NB Dieser Knabe wird auf ausdrückliches Verlangen / des Vaters katholisch erzogen.
 Friedrich August / Hempel als Vater. / Wolfgang Amade Nebemp Magistrat.
 Conscrip[tions] A:[mts] Officier / Breitenfeld No 15 als Zeug / Johann Hackler Meßner in der Alservorstadt als Zeuge."
 (Pfarre Alservorstadt, Tom.
 1834-36, fol.
 118)

 Wolfgang Amade?
 These names were highly unusual at this time in Vienna, and at first glance they suggest that Nebe's father had been an admirer of Mozart, expressing this devotion in the choice of the names for his son.
 Further research, however, has shown that Wolfgang Amade Nebe, born in 1787, was in fact named after his godfather, Wolfgang Amadeus Mozart.
-The entry concerning his baptism in the parish church of the suburb Josephstadt looks as follows:
+The entry concerning his baptism in the records of the Vienna Piarist Church looks as follows:

 e.
 30 ebend[er]selbe [the priest Julius Gabelhofer] Wolfgang / Gottlieb V. [father] Andreas Nebè fürstl[ich] Palmischer / Kammerdiener M. [mother] Franziska geb. v.
 Wanderer Haupt / manns fräule [godfather] Johann Sattmann / Vizetumamtschreiber/ anstatt und im Nam[en] des / H[errn] Amadeus Wolfgang / Mozart Kapellmeisters kath[olisch] J[oseph]st.[adt] schöne Schäferin 45. [midwife] Stadlerinn.